Over 25 actionable festive packaging tips

 Understandably, people want to spend time with family and friends at Christmas, so your business may face staff shortages despite being the busiest time of the year.

-However, it is critical that those responsible for packaging – ordering it, monitoring stock levels, selecting the right lines, quality checking, etc. – are not out for periods that can affect your operations’ success.
+However, it is critical that those responsible for packaging —ordering it, monitoring stock levels, selecting the right lines, quality checking, etc. —are not out for periods that could affect your operations’ success.
 Or, if they are, you sufficiently train their colleagues to pick up these tasks.

 Reward your team

-Setting sensible and achievable targets can help motivate employees and lead to surprising gains in productivity.
-Couple this with activities that can boost morale (such as free food or drinks, Christmas events, and competitions) can all motivate employees to work harder and more accurately.
+Setting sensible, achievable targets can motivate employees and lead to surprising gains in productivity.
+Couple this with activities that can boost morale (such as free food or drinks, Christmas events, and competitions), and you can motivate employees to work harder and more accurately.

 A happy workforce is a productive workforce.